vol7/kalend/README.md

         ]
     }

-Group events array under day when they occur and pass starting and ending date in ISO string format.
+Group events array under day when they occur and pass starting and ending date in ISO string format in UTC timezone.

+According to your needs, you can set timezone for each event and also set default timezone with "timezone" prop in IANA format.
+If you don't provide timezone prop, your system default timezone will be used.

 You can keep other event properties, those will be ignored.

 ## Callbacks
 Create functions and handle data from callback in your application